babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

     }
 ]);
 ```

-> notice the "\*" char which means "no matter what characters you found here"
+*notice the `*` char which means "no matter what characters you found here"*

 If you're not very comfortable with code, as most artists are, you probably already understand how \_runtime could benefit to you.

 I often had to deal with hundred of materials, and be able to patch one particular or a bunch of them in a short time is enjoyable.
 Plus when you work with other artists, they can quickly find and modify an existing patch (a simple Ctrl+F and you're ready to go).

 ![hundreds-of-materials](why-use-runtime-for-artists/hundreds-of-materials.jpg)

-> a scene example with hundreds of materials, organized in several patch files
+*a scene example with hundreds of materials, organized in several patch files*

 ## Launch & See